Cattleya labiata

+Description

-This plant grows in the northeastern area of Brazil, in the states of Pernambuco and Alagoas.
-They grow to different sizes depending on the area from which they originate.
-Those that are growing in Pernambuco are smaller, with small but colored flowers, with most of them being lilac.
+This plant grows in Pernambuco, Alagoas, Ceará and Sergipe in northeastern Brazil and is considered of Least Concern (LC) by the IUCN.
+It attains different sizes depending on the area from which it originates.
+Plants in Pernambuco are smaller with mostly lilac flowers.
 The interior part of the flower is a dark lilac color.
 Plants from Alagoas are bigger and have larger flowers.
 Some varieties, such as Cattleya labiata var. semialba, have large white flowers with a touch of yellow.
 There is another variety of semialba, with lilac in the inferior part of the flower.
-This plant is an epiphyte, growing up in trees, where light is plentiful.
-However, there are also many other places where this plant could grow, such as directly on rock with very little soil.
+The plant is an epiphyte, growing up in trees, where light is plentiful.
+There are many other places where the plant also grows, such as directly on rock with little soil.

 The plant itself is a medium-sized unifoliate (labiate) Cattleya, with a medium-sized rhizome.
 The plant has long leaves, with a tough (coriaceous) consistency because of the aridity in the canopy of trees, due to a short dry season.
 For water requirements, the plant has a pseudobulb under every leaf to store water and nutritive substances during the short dry season.
 In the wet season new leaves grow rapidly, producing a large flowered inflorescence.
 Flowers are white or lavender colored with a darker spot in the lip.
 Pollination is performed by insects, usually by a scent-collecting male euglossine bee.
 The result is a capsule with a very large number of seeds (10,000-20,000).

 The diploid chromosome number of C. labiata has been variously determined as 2n = 40, 41, and 46.
 The haploid chromosome number of C. labiata has been variously determined as n = 21 and 21.

+History

+Its discovery by English naturalist William Swainson led to intense interest for orchids in Victorian society, leading to fierce competition to rediscover the flower's precise habitat.